-Madison County Schools will participate in two administrations of the ACT during the 2021-22 school year.
+Madison County Schools will participate in two administrations of the ACT during the 2022-23 school year.
 The ACT will be offered during the school day on the student's home campus at no cost to the student.
-MCS will offer all eleventh and twelfth grade students an opportunity to participate in ACT's District Choice State Testing (DCST) in late September/early October, at district expense.
-Also, the State of Mississippi will administer the ACT to all eleventh grade students in February.
-Scores for both administrations can be used for college admissions and scholarships, to meet mandated high school graduation assessment requirements and to determine school and district accountability ratings.
-More information will be made available through MCS high schools to applicable students in the beginning of the 2021-22 school year.
+MCS will offer all eleventh and twelfth grade students, as needed, an opportunity to participate in ACT's District Choice State Testing (DCST) in late September/early October, at district expense.
+Also, the State of Mississippi will administer the ACT to all eleventh-grade students in late February/early March.
+Scores for both administrations can be used for college admissions and scholarships, to meet mandated high school graduation assessment requirements, to meet college and career readiness benchmarks to earn early and/or late dismissal for the senior year, and to determine school and district accountability ratings.
+More information will be made available through MCS high schools to applicable students in the beginning of the 2022-23 school year.